catorres/catorres/README.md

-Hi
+Hi there 👋
 ---

+- 🔭 I’m currently working on **maintaining and improving my skills while learning more**

+- 🌱 I’m currently learning **Angular**

-- Lecturer in Computer Science
+- 🤓 Lecturer in Computer Science

-- Have worked as a web developer
+- 👉 Have worked as a web developer

 ____